Designations Congruent with Things: Chapter 12

 “It was six,” Hermann says carefully.
 “Six days.
 But continue.”

-“Yeah, anyway, my point,” Newton says, somehow managing to run out of air despite the rapidity of his breathing, “is that you were a key player in that thing we did, and you’re now going to give a public talk?
+“Yeah, anyway, my point,” Newton says, managing to run out of air despite the rapidity of his breathing, “is that you were a key player in that thing we did, and you’re now going to give a public talk?
 Only eight days later?
-There are going to be a lot of people who show up.”
+A lot of people will show up.”

 “I’m certain it’s closed-door.”